hivesolutions/builds/readme.md

 Please be aware that `/dev/sdb` drive will be completely erased during this operation.

-To create an img file of an hard drive and then install it on a device use (experimental):
+To create an `img` file of an hard drive and then install it on a device use (experimental):

     install.img.sh && sleep 10 && dd if=scudum.img of=/dev/sdb bs=1M

+To restore the hard drive to the original (empty) state run the following command, note that this will remove the scudum files from it.

+    dd if=/dev/zero of=/dev/sdb bs=4096

 ### Links